shaybanshee/autocomplete-task/README.md

 My Process:

-My journey to to Front-End is still fairly new; so I worked with tutorials and some support from fellow mentors in my refactoring process.
+My journey into Front-End is still fairly new(I was living in Rails and C# before this!); so I worked with tutorials and some support from fellow mentors in my refactoring process.

 1. I initially built a hardcoded data set, utilizing the state and implementing the onClick, hover functionality on the list.